ziweiWWANG/ziweiwwang.github.io/_pages/about.md

 News
 ======

 **2024.05.06 - 2024.11.25** &emsp; Working as an applied scientist intern at Amazon AU.
 Research on large vision-language models and recommendation systems.
+Find our preprint paper: [Learning Visual Hierarchies with Hyperbolic Embeddings](https://arxiv.org/pdf/2411.17490)!

 **2024.08.08** &emsp; Our journal paper **Asynchronous Blob Tracker for Event Cameras** has been accepted by TRO! 😆 <a target="_blank" href="https://arxiv.org/abs/2307.10593"><button id="touch">PDF</button></a> <a target="_blank" href="https://github.com/ziweiWWANG/AEB-Tracker"><button id="touch">Code</button></a>